From Bayt al-Hikma to the Age of AI:

 Yet even sceptics agree that higher education is approaching a crossroads.
 AI systems already write essays, review papers, and tutor students.
 Ignoring this reality may no longer be an option.

 The future of knowledge will not be human alone, and it will not be machine alone.
-It will be collaborative by design.
+It will be generated carefully, verified rigorously, disseminated intelligently—and built through human–AI collaboration by design.